Basics

 Challenges

 The investigator must carefully select the case or cases to study, recognizing that multiple potential cases could illustrate a chosen topic or issue.
 This selection process involves deciding whether to focus on a single case for deeper analysis or multiple cases, which may provide broader insights but less depth per case.
 Each choice requires a well-justified rationale for the selected cases.
 Researchers face the challenge of defining the boundaries of a case, such as its temporal scope and the events and processes involved.
-This decision in a research design is crucial as it affects the depth and value of the information presented in the study, and therefore should be planned to ensure a comprehensive portrayal of the case.
+This decision in a research design is important as it affects the depth and value of the information presented in the study, and therefore should be planned to ensure a comprehensive portrayal of the case.

 The researcher must carefully select the case or cases to study.
 Photo by Paul Skorupskas